nppackages/lpcde/R/lpcde/README.md

 point estimation and inference for local polynomial conditional distribution and density methods.

-This work was supported by National Science Foundation through grant SES-1947662 and the National Institute of Health through grant
+This work was supported by the the National Science Foundation through grants SES-1947805, SES-1947662, DMS-2210561, and SES-2241575, and from the National Institute of Health (R01 GM072611-16).
-R01 GM072611-16.

 ## Website
 https://nppackages.github.io/lpcde